This article originally appeared on VICE Canada.

 “The apartment comes fully furnished and I’ve set the furniture up in such a way that when the floor does become lava, you can easily jump from couch to coffee table to office chair, etc. to reach all areas of the apartment without being reduced to ash.”

 Then it’s clear that the post is fiction.
 Or it should be.
 At least that’s how I designed it.
-An instance of lighthearted trolling.
-Instance one of fifteen.
-I’d scattered fourteen more of these throughout Vancouver’s Craigslist page, in all categories, in the name of art.
-The premise was simple: write fictionalized Craigslist ads, have local artists create a piece inspired by them and put their work up in a gallery space alongside a screen that displayed the actual anonymous responses those ads elicited from people on the world’s most popular classifieds website.
+An instance of lighthearted trolling—instance one of 15.
+I’d scattered 14 more of these throughout Vancouver’s Craigslist page, in all categories, in the name of art.
+The premise was simple: Write fictionalized Craigslist ads, have local artists create a piece inspired by them, and put their work up in a gallery space alongside a screen that displayed the actual anonymous responses those ads elicited from people on the world’s most popular classifieds website.

 “Despite my concerns about the lava, I would like to come and view the suite for rent if it is still available.”